SoftwareBrothers/adminjs-dev/docs-src/tutorials/customizing-resources.md

 ```

 Then you will have to create `city-in-a-list.jsx` react component (or .tsx for TypeScript).
-To see how to do this visit {@tutorial 06-writing-react-components}.
+To see how to do this visit tutorial: {@tutorial writing-react-components}.

 ## What's next?

-To see all available options - check out the {@link ResourceOptions} interface.
+To see all available options - check out the

+* {@link ResourceOptions} interface.
+* {@link PropertyOptions} interface.

+There is an another very important section in {@link ResourceOptions} - **actions**.
+It gives you the ability
+to modify existing actions like `edit` or `delete` or add new **actions**.
+Go to the next tutorial: {@tutorial actions} to read more about them.

-You can also read more about creating your own components in {@tutorial writing-react-components}.
+You can also read more about creating your own components in this tutorial: {@tutorial writing-react-components}.